Alb-Ard/dist-sys-dubito-online/docs/report.md

    ![EmptyLobbyListScreen](report_images/lobbyEmptyScreen.png "No Lobbies found Screen")
    ![CreateLobbyScreen](report_images/createLobbyScreen.png "Connect to server Screen")
 5. **Lobby Join**: users will see at the top of their view all currently available lobbies.
 Pressing the *Join* button near one of them to enter;
-6. (Optional) If the lobby is password protected, users must first input the correct password in order to enter said lobby;
+6. (Optional) If the lobby is password protected, the user must first input the correct password in order to enter said lobby;
    ![LobbyScreen](report_images/lobbyScreen.png "Lobbies list updated Screen")
    ![PasswordScreen](report_images/insertPasswordScreen.png "insert password Screen")
    ![LobbyWithPlayersScreen](report_images/lobbyWithPlayers.png "Connect to server Screen")